DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/setup/android.md

 {{% /tab %}}
 {{< /tabs >}}

-This records each request processed by the `OkHttpClient` as a resource, with all the relevant information automatically filled (URL, method, status code, and error).
+This records each request processed by the `OkHttpClient` as a resource, with all the relevant information (URL, method, status code, and error) automatically filled in.
 Only the network requests that started when a view is active are tracked.
 To track requests when your application is in the background, [create a view manually][15].

 **Note**: If you also use multiple Interceptors, add `DatadogInterceptor` first.